You are here

 The Michigan Department of Education (MDE) created resource guides for parents with children who are entering kindergarten.
 They highlight a variety of questions parents may have when their children are transitioning from a preschool setting and/or entering a school setting for the first time.
 Guides are offered in English, Spanish, and Arabic.

 The Michigan Alliance for Families provides information, support, and education for families who have children (birth through 26 years of age) who receive (or may be eligible to receive) special education services.
 Parents can connect directly to a mentor from your local area.
 The Michigan Alliance for Families also offers the Transition to Kindergarten parent guides in a family-friendly format.
 Click this link for a direct link to the parent guides and additional information about kindergarten readiness.

-Free early learning resources designed to support parents and their young children in the development of early literacy skills in the years before kindergarten.
+Free early learning resources are designed to support parents and their young children in the development of early literacy skills in the years before kindergarten.
 Offered by the National Center for Learning Disabilities.

 Articles on Kindergarten Readiness